brandseye/brandseyejs/README.md

     docco src/*.js

 and can then be found in the doc directory.

 ## Examples

+There are many examples of the charts, and pulling data from a BrandsEye account, in the examples directory.

 ## Distributed code